This post is sponsored by BabbleBoxx.com on behalf of Club Pilates. All opinions are my own.

 I hope my Club Pilates Review was helpful if you were interested in checking it out.
-After each class, I literally walked out the door smiling and full of energy!
+After each class type, I literally walked out the door smiling and full of energy!
 It is such a great workout and I can’t recommend these classes enough.

 But the best way for you to know how great it is – is to try out Club Pilates for yourself!

 Whether you are 18 or 68, an experienced fitness buff or a beginner, there is a class that is perfect for you.
 Sign up today and see for yourself!

-Looking for the Club Pilates near you?
+Looking for Club Pilates studios in the United States near you?
 Check out their class locator!

 Have you had the Club Pilates experience?
 Tell me all about it in a comment below!